redis/ioredis/README.md

 ## Auto-reconnect
-By default, ioredis will try to reconnect when the connection to Redis is lost except when the connection is closed manually bu `redis.disconnect()` or `redis.quit()`.
+By default, ioredis will try to reconnect when the connection to Redis is lost except when the connection is closed manually by `redis.disconnect()` or `redis.quit()`.

-It's very flexible to control the how long to wait to reconnect after disconnected using the `retryStrategy` option:
+It's very flexible to control how long to wait to reconnect after disconnected using the `retryStrategy` option:

 ```javascript